New Security Projects

 This section will help organisations understand the principles behind these stages.
 Click on the links below for further information.

 A risk assessment will help you review the threats you might be facing, including their likelihood and impact.
 You can then identify your vulnerabilities to these threats in a prioritised and proportionate manner and where necessary develop new mitigation strategies.

-Using this process will help your organisation to take a proportionate, holistic, defence-in-depth approach to the adoption of security measures in the reduction of identified security risks.
+Using this process will help your organisation to take a proportionate and defence-in-depth approach to the adoption of protective security measures in the reduction of identified security risks.

 Digital Built Assets and Environments